NativeScript/docs-v7/docs/ui/action-bar.md

 slug: action-bar
 ---

-Tha article describes how to use the ActionBar component in a non-Angular NativeScript application as well as some iOS and Android specifics.
+The article describes how to use the ActionBar component in a non-Angular NativeScript application as well as some iOS and Android specifics.
 All described scenarios are demonstrated with the appropriate code snippet.

 * [Defining The ActionBar](#defining-the-actionbar)
 * [Title](#title)